NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/using-grunt.md

 ![image](using-grunt/_static/solution-explorer-after-all-tasks.png)

+> [!NOTE]
-Note: For more information on the options for each package, visit [https://www.npmjs.com/](https://www.npmjs.com/) and lookup the package name in the search box on the main page.
+> For more information on the options for each package, visit [https://www.npmjs.com/](https://www.npmjs.com/) and lookup the package name in the search box on the main page.
 For example, you can look up the grunt-contrib-clean package to get a documentation link that explains all of its parameters.

   ### All Together Now